whyteaz/global.hackathon/Teams/TeamABC/ABOUT.md

 we are <strong>LAZY</strong>.
 That's human nature.<br>
 However, parts of the responsibility is from the publisher themself.
 Therefore, in order to improve the situation we need to make changes at both user and publisher side.<br><br>
 Our solution is,<br>
-1. Provide a template and guideline for publisher to write down key summary of each clause of their legal document with no/minimal technical jargon.<br>
+1. Provide a template and guideline for publisher to write down brief key summary of each clause of their legal document with no/minimal technical jargon.<br>
 2. A mandatory video that display those key summary with narrator and countdown timer.
 We aim to have maximum of 45 seconds per type of legal document.
 <br><br>
 We do encourage publisher to reward their users after they done viewing/listening to the video.
 For example, upon registration, Dropbox user can get free 50Mb extra storage after completed the video.<br>